 The control panel will now display its password protection settings.
-Simply uncheck the box next to ‘Password protect this directory’ option and click on the Save button.
+Simply uncheck the box next to the ‘Password protect this directory’ option and click on the ‘Save’ button.

-You have successfully disabled password protection for your WordPress admin directory.
-You can now try to log into your WordPress site.
+You have now successfully disabled password protection for your WordPress admin directory.
+You can now try to log in to your WordPress site.

 If everything works normally, then you can go ahead and enable password protection for your WordPress admin area by creating a new user and password.

-2. Clear Firewall Cache to Solve 401 Error in WordPress
+2. Clear Firewall Cache to Solve the 401 Error in WordPress

 Purge Cache in Sucuri Firewall

-If you are using Sucuri, then login to your Sucuri dashboard and visit the ‘Performance’ page.
-From here you need to switch to the ‘Clear Cache’ tab and then click on the ‘Clear cache’ button.
+If you are using Sucuri, then you need to log in to your Sucuri dashboard and visit the ‘Firewall (WAF)’ page.
+From here, you need to switch to the ‘Clear Cache’ tab and then click on the ‘Clear cache’ button.

 Purge Cache in Cloudflare

-If you are using Cloudflare, then you need to login to Cloudflare dashboard and go to the ‘Caching’ section.
-From here you need to click on the ‘Purge everything’ button to clear all cache.
+If you are using Cloudflare, then you need to log in to the Cloudflare dashboard and go to the ‘Caching’ section.
+From here, you must click on the ‘Purge everything’ button to clear the cache.

 After clearing your firewall cache, go ahead and clear your browser cache or WordPress cache as well.
-See our complete guide on how to clear cache in WordPress for more details.
+You can see our complete guide on how to clear your cache in WordPress for more details.

 3. Deactivate All WordPress Plugins

-However, if you cannot access the WordPress admin area, then you’ll need to use FTP to deactivate all WordPress plugins.
+However, if you cannot access the WordPress admin area, then you will need to use FTP to deactivate all WordPress plugins.

 Simply connect to your WordPress site using an FTP client.
-Once connected go to /wp-content/ folder and rename the plugins folder to plugins.deactivated.
+Once connected, go to the /wp-content/ folder and rename the plugins folder to ‘plugins.deactivated’.

 Renaming the plugins folder will deactivate all WordPress plugins.